RedditAdmin100/Chrome-Extension-Return-Device/README.md

 Put the two files (manifest.json and backgroud.js) in a folder and zip them.
 Go to https://chrome.google.com/webstore/developer/dashboard?hl=en-US&gl=US and upload the zip file.
 This should be free if you are publishing only to your domain.
-Once the extension is published
+Once the extension is published. (you may have to do this with a super admin account)